Net Worth Percentile Calculator

 While percentile rankings offer useful context, they do not capture qualitative differences in financial stability.
 Two households with the same net worth may face very different risks.
 For example, one might hold diversified investments, while another's wealth is tied up in a single illiquid asset.
 Likewise, net worth does not measure income volatility, access to credit, or resilience to unexpected expenses.
 Treat percentile results as one piece of a broader financial picture rather than a definitive verdict on success or security.

-To use the Net Worth Percentile Calculator, simply enter your total assets minus liabilities in the field provided.
-Assets include cash, investments, real estate, vehicles, and retirement accounts; liabilities encompass mortgages, student loans, credit card debt, and other obligations.
-You may choose to input individual or household net worth depending on your context.
-After clicking "Calculate Percentile," the tool displays your approximate ranking.
-Use the copy button to save the result for future reference or to share privately with a financial advisor.
+To use the Net Worth Percentile Calculator, enter household assets minus household liabilities.
+Assets include cash, investments, retirement accounts, business equity, real estate, vehicles, and other property.
+Liabilities include mortgages, student loans, credit card balances, auto loans, and other debts.
+After clicking "Calculate Percentile," the tool displays your approximate ranking and the nearest reference anchors so the result is easier to interpret.

 Because the calculator runs entirely in your browser, no data are transmitted or stored.
 This client‑side design enhances privacy and enables offline use.
 However, it also means the results are only as accurate as the numbers you provide.
 Double‑check your figures and consider rounding to the nearest hundred or thousand dollars for ease of entry.
 Remember that the goal is not pinpoint precision but a helpful benchmark.